rd--/blksc3/md/glossary.md

 The complete toolbox includes a complete set of the blocks the system knows about, organised into a system of categories and subcategories.

+## Console

+The console is a text area that can be printed to.

 ## Context menus